+'''

 #!/sbin/ksh

+'''
-Copyright (C) 1998 Silicon Graphics, Inc.

-These coded instructions, statements, and computer programs contain unpublished proprietary information of Silicon Graphics, Inc., and are protected by Federal copyright law.
-They may not be disclosed in part, without the prior written consent of Silicon Graphics, Inc.
+Copyright (C) 1998 Silicon Graphics, Inc. # These coded instructions, statements, and computer programs contain unpublished proprietary information of Silicon Graphics, Inc., and are protected by Federal copyright law.
+They may not be disclosed to third parties or copied or duplicated in any form, in whole or in part, without the prior written consent of Silicon Graphics, Inc.